greghendershott/wffi/example.md

 # Create Domain

+> **_Note_: This section is me cribbing some AWS SDB documentation.
+In other words, creating this markdown file for an existing web service should be _almost_ a copy-and-paste excercise.
+That's the idea, anyway.**

 The CreateDomain operation creates a new domain.
 The domain name must be unique among the domains associated with the Access Key ID provided in the request.
 The CreateDomain operation might take 10 or more